gsfalcon/BloggerJS/README.md

 # BloggerJS 🚀

-**BloggerJS** is a collection of JavaScript scripts and widgets designed to enhance Blogger functionality.
+**BloggerJS** is a collection of JavaScript scripts and widgets designed to enhance Blogspot Blogger functionality.

 ---